learn-co-curriculum/ruby-enumerables-enumerable-family-tree/README.md

 your understanding to the `select` and `reject` methods, and then we're going to give you a list of document resources you should look up and master.

-These are the Enumerables you should ***memorize*** and practice heavily.
-They're going to be your friends every day in Ruby-land.
-There are other Enumerables that you might not memorize, but it's pretty common for a developer to realize that they're working in the "Character of Enumerable Methods" and think, "Hm, maybe there's an Enumerable for that...."
-When that moment hits, the developer comes _back_ to the documentation and look for that "just-right" Enumerable.

 ## Select / Reject

 ```ruby